alwi1982/PasswordFieldExtension/README.md

-# MyComponent Add-on for Vaadin 7
+# PasswordFieldExtension Add-on for Vaadin 7

-${ComponentClassName} is a UI component add-on for Vaadin 7.
+PasswordFieldExtension is a UI component add-on for Vaadin 7.

-## Online demo

-Try the add-on demo at <url of the online demo>

 ## Download release